-The amounts of compensation subject to railroad retirement tier I and tier II payroll taxes will increase in 2021, while the tax rates on employers and employees will stay the same.
-In addition, unemployment insurance contribution rates paid by railroad employers will include a surcharge of 2.5 percent, partially reflecting increased unemployment claims due to the pandemic.
+The amounts of compensation subject to railroad retirement tier I and tier II payroll taxes will increase in 2022, while the tax rates on employers and employees will stay the same.
+In addition, unemployment insurance contribution rates paid by railroad employers will include a surcharge of 3.5 percent, reflecting increased unemployment claims due to the pandemic.

 An additional Medicare payroll tax of 0.9 percent applies to an individual’s income exceeding $200,000, or $250,000 for a married couple filing a joint tax return.
 While employers will begin withholding the additional Medicare tax as soon as an individual’s wages exceed the $200,000 threshold, the final amount owed or refunded will be calculated as part of the individual’s Federal income tax return.

 Unemployment Insurance Contributions.-- Employers, but not employees, pay railroad unemployment insurance contributions, which are experience-rated by employer.
 The Railroad Unemployment Insurance Act also provides for a surcharge in the event the Railroad Unemployment Insurance Account balance falls below an indexed threshold amount.
-The accrual balance of the Railroad Unemployment Insurance Account was $53.7 million on June 30, 2020.
-This was below the indexed threshold of $73.7 million, triggering a 2.5 percent surcharge in 2021.
-There was no surcharge imposed in 2020, following five consecutive years of a 1.5 percent surcharge.
+The accrual balance of the Railroad Unemployment Insurance Account was negative $46.2 million on June 30, 2021.
+Since the balance was below zero, this triggered the 3.5 percent surcharge in 2022.
+There was a surcharge of 2.5 percent in 2021, with no surcharge imposed in 2020.

-In 2021, the minimum rate of 3.15 percent will apply to about 87 percent of covered employers, with almost 5 percent paying the maximum rate of 12 percent.
-New employers will pay an unemployment insurance contribution rate of 3.15 percent, which represents the average rate paid by all employers in the period 2017-2019.
+In 2022, the minimum rate of 4.15 percent will apply to 79 percent of covered employers, with 7 percent paying the maximum rate of 12.5 percent.
+New employers will pay an unemployment insurance contribution rate of 2.62 percent, which represents the average rate paid by all employers in the period 2018-2020.

 # # #